rlv-dan/BubbleMath/README.md

 BubbleMath
 ==========

-An edutainment game where you solve math problems using game mechanics similar to billiards/pool
+Bubble Math is an edutainment game with mechanics similar to billiards/pool.
+You shoot your bubble around, knocking other bubbles trying to get them to hit each other so that their numbers together equal the specified goal.

-Made with Python 2 (www.python.org) and Pygame (www.pygame.org)
+Homepage with screenshots and Windows EXE download: www.rlvision.com/bubblemath

-The game was developed as part of a Python course, and received top grade.
-The source code is well structured and contains lots of comments, and should be suitable for learning how to make a game.
+Made with Python 2 (www.python.org) and Pygame (www.pygame.org).
+The game was developed as part of a Python course and received top grade.
+The source code is well structured and contains lots of comments, and might be suitable for learning how to make a game using Python and PyGame.